Deeraj-G/ContentHarvest-AI/README.md

-# Web Scraper
+# ContentHarvest AI

-A full-stack web application for scraping, processing, and storing web content into a structured format with advanced features including content vectorization and multi-tenant support.
+A full-stack web application for harvesting, processing, and storing web content into a structured format with advanced features including content vectorization and multi-tenant support.

 ## Features

-- **Web Scraping**: Extract content from any URL using BeautifulSoup4
+- **Content Harvesting**: Extract content from any URL using BeautifulSoup4
 - **Content Processing**: Analyze and process web content
 - **Vector Storage**: Store processed content in vector database (Qdrant)
 - **MongoDB Integration**: Persist metadata and results